St. Peter’s Lutheran Church has been an integral part of life in the North Wales Community since 1776.

-St. Peter’s history goes all the way back to the Revolutionary War.
-People in Gwynedd gathered on horseback or on wagons to hear the gospel preached by Lutheran missionaries.
-In the winter months they moved indoors to a log schoolhouse.
+Our history goes all the way back to the Revolutionary War when people in Gwynedd gathered on horseback or on wagons to hear the gospel preached by Lutheran missionaries.
+In the winter months, they moved indoors to a log schoolhouse.
 Under the shade of the trees St. Peter’s began its history in 1772, not being chartered until 1776.

 The first church edifice was the log schoolhouse on the hill near the cemetery.
 The hue of the stucco was yellow, thus causing the vernacular to name the edifice the “Old Yellow Church”.
 The Lutheran/Reformed structure could seat 500 worshipers.
 In 1866 the Lutheran and Reformed congregation split and both moved into town.
 The “new” building on 2nd and Church Streets was dedicated in 1869.
 The church has preserved this structure very well over the years, giving the sanctuary a classical, historic look.